Apple's data shows a deepening dependence on China as Trump's tariffs loom

 (Reuters) - Tapping factories in Brazil and India has not lessened Apple Inc’s (AAPL.O) dependence on China, the company’s supply chain data shows, raising the stakes for the iPhone maker as U.S. President Donald Trump wages a trade war and promises more tariffs.

 Apple faces levies of 15% imposed by Trump's administration on major products made in China such as smartwatches and wireless headphones on Sept.
 1, with a tariff on its biggest seller, the iPhone, to take effect on Dec.
-15. Graphic: here
+15. Graphic: https://graphics.reuters.com/USA-TRADE-APPLE/0100B25R11Y/index.html

 Few American firms are as tightly bound to Asia’s largest economy as Apple.
 Contract factories owned by Hon Hai Precision Industry Co Ltd’s (2317.TW) Foxconn, Pegatron Corp (4938.TW), Wistron Corp (3231.TW) and others employ hundreds of thousands of workers to assemble Apple devices.